-Breast cancer is the most common cancer and the second leading cause of cancer death in women in the United States.
+Among women, breast cancer is the most common cancer and the second leading cause of cancer death in the United States.
 The good news is that since 1990, the death rates have been steadily declining.
 Unfortunately, we do not know what causes most breast cancers, but it is thought that there is a relationship to changes in the cell’s genetic material.
 These changes can be associated with lifestyle, but can also be due to age and other factors.
 About 5% to 10% are thought to be related to heredity, caused from genetic changes inherited from a parent.

-If breast cancer is found early enough, there may be no symptoms.
-However, as the cancer cells grow, the breast can change in how it looks and/or feels.
+Sometimes breast cancer can be detected before any symptoms develop.
+However, as cancer cells grow, the breast can change in how it looks and/or feels.
 Some of the more common symptoms may include:

-These symptoms may not be related to cancer, or could be caused by another condition, but a health care provider should be contacted as soon as possible for a persistent abnormality so that the problem can be evaluated, diagnosed and treated.
+These symptoms may not be related to cancer, or could be caused by another condition.
+But a health care provider should be contacted as soon as possible to evaluate, diagnose and treat a persistent abnormality.

-Screening can be done to help find cancers early when there are no symptoms.
-If the breast cancer is found early, there is a better chance of being cured.
-Screening for breast cancer includes monthly self breast exam and awareness, clinical breast exams (exam by a health care professional), mammograms (an x-ray of the breast), sometimes an ultrasound, and in some cases breast MRI.
+Screening is available to help find cancers early to improve the chances of recovery.
+Screening for breast cancer includes monthly self breast exam and awareness, clinical breast exams by a health care professional, mammograms (an x-ray of the breast), ultrasound, and in some cases breast MRI, for magnetic resonance imaging.
 Decisions about screening should be made with the health care provider.

 Mammography can detect even small cancers which are not detectable by the physical clinical exam.
-The American Cancer Society recommends women in their 20s and 30s should have a clinical breast exam (CBE) as part of a periodic (regular) health exam by a health professional preferably every 3 years.
+The American Cancer Society recommends that women in their 20s and 30s have a clinical breast exam (CBE) as part of a regular health exam by a health professional, preferably every 3 years.
 Starting at age 40, women should have a CBE by a health professional every year, and Bay Medical offers the newest state-of-the-art technology in the area in digital mammography.
 This new system produces sharper images in less time and requires less compression for increased comfort during the exam.

-If an abnormality is found during screening, the only way to tell for sure if cancer cells are present is to remove the tissue for microscopic examination (a biopsy).
-A biopsy may be ordered by one of the following ways:
+If an abnormality is found during screening, the only way to tell for sure if cancer cells are present is to remove tissue for microscopic examination through a biopsy:

 The main goal of surgery for breast cancer is to remove the cancer and assess the stage of disease.
 The stage of disease is determined by the cell type, tumor size, and the spread of the cancer cells, and this will determine the type of treatment that is recommended.
 In a lumpectomy only the tumor with an edge of the normal tissue surrounding the cancer cells is removed.
 A simple or total mastectomy involves removal of the entire breast.
 The modified radical mastectomy includes the removal of the breast and lymph nodes under the arm, whereas the radical mastectomy includes the removal of the underlying chest wall muscle and is much less common.